Present value of growth opportunities

 PVGO = share price − earnings per share ÷ cost of capital.

 This formula arises by thinking of the value of a company as inhering two components:

 (i) the present value of existing earnings, i.e. the company continuing as if under a "no-growth policy";

 and (ii) the present value of the company's growth opportunities.

 PVGO can then simply be calculated as the difference between the stock price and the present value of its zero-growth-earnings;

 the latter, the second term in the formula above, uses the calculation for a perpetuity (see Dividend discount model § Some properties of the model).

+Interpretation

+PVGO separates a company's share value into the value of assets already in place and the value attributed to future profitable growth opportunities.
+In this framework, the no-growth value is estimated by capitalising expected earnings at the required return, while PVGO represents the difference between the market price and that no-growth value.

+A high PVGO indicates that a large portion of the share price depends on expected future growth rather than current earnings alone.
+Conversely, a low or negative PVGO may indicate that the market price is largely explained by existing earnings, or that expected growth is not viewed as value-creating.